carissalow/rapids/docs/develop/test_cases.rst

     - The raw application foreground data contains 7 - 9 rows of data for each ``epoch``.
 The records for each ``epoch`` contains apps that are randomly selected from a list of apps that are from the ``MULTIPLE_CATEGORIES`` and ``SINGLE_CATEGORIES`` (See `testing_config.yaml`_).
 There are also records in each epoch that have apps randomly selected from a list of apps that are from the ``EXCLUDED_CATEGORIES`` and ``EXCLUDED_APPS``.
 This is to test that these apps are actually being excluded from the calculations of features.
 There are also records to test ``SINGLE_APPS`` calculations.
     - Since application foreground is only available for Android there is only one file that contains data for Android.
 All other files (i.e. for iPhone) are empty data files.

+Activity Recognition
+""""""""""""""""""""""

+    - The raw Activity Recognition data file contains data for 1 day.
+    - The raw Activity Recognition data each ``epoch`` period contains rows that records 2 - 5 different ``activity_types``.
+The is such that durations of activities can be tested.
+Additionally there are records that mimic the duration of an activity over the time boundary of neighboring epochs.
+(For example there a set of records that mimic the participant ``in_vehicle`` from ``afternoon`` into ``evening``)
+    - There is one file each with raw Activity Recognition data for testing both iOS and Android data formats. (plugin_google_activity_recognition_raw.csv for android and plugin_ios_activity_recognition_raw.csv for iOS)
+    - There is also an additional empty data file for both android and iOS for testing empty data files.

  .. _`testing_config.yaml`: https://github.com/carissalow/rapids/blob/c498b8d2dfd7cc29d1e4d53e978d30cff6cdf3f2/tests/settings/testing_config.yaml#L70